Prepare to Engage

 - When you think of something you need to do, put it on your calendar immediately.
 For example, if after a lesson, you think to yourself “I really want to go back and finish that activity we started in the lesson…” you should immediately pull up your calendar, find a 15-30 minute block of time in the next couple of days and make an event for working on that particular exercise (and add the link to the lesson and/or exercise to that event).

 - Reflect on your time management each week.
 Build in time each week to reflect on how well you stuck to your schedule.
-Be gracious to yourself and adjust the upcoming week.
+Be gracious to yourself and make a plan for the upcoming week.

 - Time management becomes more important throughout the program.
-As the program progresses, you will find yourself balancing more responsibilities, such as attacking the technical curriculum while simultaneously searching for your first software developer job.
+As the program progresses, you will find yourself balancing more responsibilities.
+For example, in Mod 4, you’ll continue learning some technical content while simultaneously searching for your first software developer job.

 Mod 0 is short and fast!
 That may lead us to believe we don’t have much time to manage, so we shouldn’t worry about it.
 But, every minute matters, even more so when it is so fast-paced.

 - Consider what you are currently using for a calendaring tool.
 If you don't have anything, Google Calendar is a great place to start.